6 Ways to Adapt Holiday Activities for Seniors with Dementia

 Too many people, too much noise, and a flurry of activity can easily overstimulate someone with Alzheimer’s or dementia.

-For example, instead of hosting one big party for all of the extended family, have a couple of casual get-togethers with small groups of relatives spread over a couple of weeks.
+For example, instead of hosting one big party for the entire extended family, have a couple of casual get-togethers with small groups of relatives over a couple of weeks.
 Or, limit the guest list to immediate family only.

-2. Schedule important activities for their best time of day
+2. Schedule Essential Activities for their Best Time of Day

 There are times of day when your older adult is at their best.